Tent Footprint vs tarp

 Tarps are made of durable polyethylene or polypropylene.
 They’re designed to be waterproof and used to cover everything from BBQs to wood piles.
 I’ve used tarps as tent footprints in the past and they’ve worked great.
 The biggest difference is fit.

-Where tent footprints are designed to fit snugly to the bottom of your tent, tarps need to be fiddled with.
+Where tent footprints are designed to fit snugly to the bottom of your tent, tarps need to be folded in precisely.
 Still, if you find a nice tarp that works well with your tent, you can save yourself some money.

 Tarp pros: